 Admission Requirements: In addition to the admission requirements established for the College, entry into this curriculum requires completion of four units of high school English; two units of college preparatory algebra; one unit of college preparatory geometry; one unit of laboratory science; and one unit of history.
 If you meet the general admission requirements, a counselor will discuss with you the strengths and weaknesses of your academic background and your strengths and weaknesses as revealed by an appropriate placement test.
 You may correct any deficiencies in academic preparation in the College's Developmental Studies program.

 Program Description: This curriculum requires courses in the humanities, natural sciences, mathematics, social sciences, and health and physical education.
 You are urged to acquaint yourself with the requirements of the major department in the college or university to which transfer is contemplated.
-A DCC counselor wi help you in the initial planning of your program You will also be assigned an academic advisor i the Division of Arts and Sciences who will assist you in schedule preparation for the time you ar enrolled in the Liberal Arts curriculum a Danville Community College.
-In order to pre pare for junior class standing at a four-year col lege or university, you must complete a program at the community college which is comparable in length and course content to the first two year of the program at the four-year institution Upon satisfactory completion of the program a Danville Community College, you will be award o the Associate in Arts and Science Degree in Liberal Arts.
+A DCC counselor will help you in the initial planning of your program.
+You will also be assigned an academic advisor in the Division of Arts and Sciences who will assist you in schedule preparation for the time you are enrolled in the Liberal Arts curriculum at Danville Community College.
+In order to prepare for junior class standing at a four-year college or university, you must complete a program at the community college which is comparable in length and course content to the first two years of the program at the four-year institution.
+Upon satisfactory completion of the program at Danville Community College, you will be awarded the Associate in Art and Science Degree in Liberal Arts.

-Program Requirements: To receive an Associated in Arts and Science Degree in Liberal Arts, you must complete a minimum of 63 credits with a 2.00 or better grade point average.
-The following outline represents a typical order of courses taken by full-time day students.
-Part-time and/or evening students may take courses in any desired sequence, except for hyphenated courses or others requiring prerequisites in the course descriptions portion of this Catalog.
+Program Requirements: To receive an Associate in Arts and Science Degree in Liberal Arts you must complete a minimum of 63 credits wit a 2.00 or better grade point average.
+The following outline represents a typical order of course taken by full-time day students.
+Part-time and/devening students may take courses in any desire sequence, except for hyphenated courses or others requiring prerequisites in the course descriptions portion of this Catalog.

-Focus Courses: A sequence of four Focu-Courses must be selected by a Liberal Arts sndent for presentation to the academic advise Approval by the advisor is required.
-The Focu-Courses should be related to each other ar should also be accepted in transfer to the fouyear program of the student's choice.
+Focus Courses: A sequence of four Focus Courses must be selected by a Liberal Arts student for presentation to the academic advisor.
+Approal by the advisor is required.
+The Focus Course should be related to each other and should also be accepted in transfer to the four-year program of the student's choice.